 These small details may seem irrelevant, but when combined, they can help with identification.

-Supports touch, screen orientation, device type (desktop / mobile).
+Support for touch, screen orientation, device type (desktop / mobile).

 These are all considered "labels" for the equipment.